Is There A Cure For Hate?

 How can researchers and others scale it to reach as large a number of people as possible?

-"That's the answer I can't provide because at this point we really don't know," sociologist Pete Simi says.
+"That's the answer I can't provide because at this point, we really don't know," sociologist Pete Simi says.